 If you want a quiet and unobtrusive setting, check out the Bluenote, a small, friendly bar frequented by seasonaires.
 Sports lovers can head to the Pacific, which has lots of screens and an abundance of drinks.
 The ideal place for seasonaires is the Saloon, complete with a DJ and live music.
 Le Doudoune is a noisy nightclub open until 5 am with a free shuttle service to drop you home.

-Val d’Isère Skiing & Snowboarding Videos
+Val d’Isère Skiing & Snowboarding Video

 You may also like